BIGJRA/BIGJRA.github.io/reborn.md

 |Yungoos           |10 |
 |Meowth            |10 |

-Hop your way to the left, down, pick up a hidden *Potion* in a box here, then go right and pick up the *Moon Stone* here.
+Hop your way to the left, down, pick up a hidden *Potion* in a box here, then go right and pick up the *Moon Stone*, and the hidden *Exp.
+Candy XS* above it in a box.
 Anyways, head up the stairs here.

 Talk to Corey here, then pick up a hidden *Exp.
 Candy S* in a jar below.
 Grab the *Zinc* at the top and head back down.